amberyuy/AutoPaperSummary/README.md

 ### Abstractive_Summary_2
 #### Dataset
 * We use the news summary from Kaggle, which contains the summarized article and the complete article text which can be used for the summarization task.
 You can download [here](https://www.kaggle.com/sunnysai12345/news-summary)
-* Because of the accuracy is not good using the news-summary dataset,we find another one on Kaggle.[BBC News Summary](https://www.kaggle.com/pariza/bbc-news-summary),which contains more than 4000 articles and summaries.After downloading from website,you need to convert to csv format first.
+* Because of the accuracy is not good using the news-summary dataset,we find another one on Kaggle.[BBC News Summary](https://www.kaggle.com/pariza/bbc-news-summary),which contains more than 4000 articles and summaries.After downloading from website,you need to convert them to csv format first.

 #### Usage
 * Files/Functions: